 RNA editing in introns

-Positions with potential RNA editing have been screened in the two genomes while minimizing false positive signals using the following steps: 1) we retained positions localized in genomic regions where both the DNA and the RNA sequenced reads have unique match during mapping; and 2) by using REDItools (script ./REDItoolDnaRnav13.py), we removed positions having DNA SNPs and retained only those having a frequency up to 40% and 45% for A25 and A120, respectively; 3) we finally removed positions included within repeated elements.
+Positions with potential RNA editing have been screened in the two genomes while minimizing false positive signals using the following steps: 1) we retained positions localized in genomic regions where both the DNA and the RNA sequenced reads have unique match during mapping; and 2) by using REDItools version 2.0 using the script REDItoolDnaRnav13.py (https://github.com/BioinfoUNIBA/REDItools/blob/master/NPscripts/REDItoolDnaRnav13.py), we removed positions having DNA SNPs and retained only those having a frequency up to 40% and 45% for A25 and A120, respectively; 3) we finally removed positions included within repeated elements.
 Then, we counted the number of remaining positions located in introns, and estimated their proportion falling at the beginning or the end of introns.

 Spliceosome component